wyomingw4w/wyomingw4w.org/_pages/resources.md

 toc: true
 ---

-This page provides links to other abortion resources, as well as highlighting various news and journalism covering the topic of abortion.
-[Chelsea's Fund](/) is not generally affiliated with the links on this page, but provides them as potentially useful to other Wyoming women.
+This page provides links to other abortion and health resources, as well as highlighting various news and journalism covering the topic of abortion.
+[Chelsea's Fund](/) is not generally affiliated with the resources on this page, but provides them as potentially useful to other Wyoming residents.

-## Abortion Resources
+## Abortion and Health Resources

 ### Wyoming Abortion Fund

 Like Chelsea's Fund, the [Wyoming Abortion Fund](https://www.plannedparenthood.org/planned-parenthood-rocky-mountains/patient-resources/wyoming-abortion-fund) assists Wyoming residents in funding abortions.
 If you live in Wyoming and need help paying for an abortion, the Wyoming Abortion Fund may be able to help you.
 Call their toll-free hotline, **(866) 372-7526**, to see if you qualify.
 Although this fund is administered by Planned Parenthood, you can choose any abortion provider; it does not have to